 \section{Conclusions}

-In this work, we have developed a general semiparametric framework for estimation and inference in semi-supervised learning problems where outcome labels are missing at random (MAR) and the overlap decays with sample size.
+In this work, we have developed a general semiparametric framework for efficient estimation and inference in semi-supervised learning problems where outcome labels are missing at random (MAR) and the overlap decays with sample size.
 Our approach accommodates arbitrary statistical targets and remains valid under flexible modeling of high-dimensional nuisance functions.
-Leveraging the tools of semiparametric theory, we have derived influence functions under decaying overlap and constructed \ds{} estimators that are both doubly robust and asymptotically normal.
+Leveraging the tools of semiparametric theory, we have derived efficient influence functions under decaying overlap and shown that \texttt{AIPW} estimators preserve double robustness, asymptotic normality, and semiparametric efficiency.

 A key insight of our analysis is that overlap decay imposes fundamental adaptations of inference, invalidating classical root-$n$ asymptotics and requiring a redefinition of the effective sample size.
-We formally characterized this rate through a generalization of Lindeberg conditions and provided practical estimators that remain consistent in this more challenging regime.
+We formally characterized this rate through a generalization of Lindeberg conditions and provided practical \texttt{AIPW} estimators that remain consistent in this more challenging regime.
 We further extended our methodology to incorporate black-box prediction models in the spirit of prediction-powered inference (\texttt{PPI}), broadening its applicability to MAR labeling mechanisms.

-Our simulation studies confirmed the theoretical properties of our \ds{} estimators, including double robustness, asymptotic normality, and valid coverage under finite samples and severe overlap decay.
+Our simulation studies confirmed the theoretical properties of \texttt{AIPW} estimators in the \ds{} setting, including double robustness, asymptotic normality, and valid coverage under finite samples and severe overlap decay.
 These findings suggest that our framework is both theoretically sound and practically useful, especially in settings where labeled data are scarce and distribution shift is non-negligible.